nats-io/nats-replicator/docs/monitoring.md

 The `/varz` endpoint returns a JSON encoded set of statistics for the server.
 These statistics are wrapped in a root level object with the following properties:

-* `start_time` - the start time of the bridge, in the bridge's timezone.
+* `start_time` - the start time of the replicator, in the replicator's timezone.
-* `current_time` - the current time, in the bridge's timezone.
+* `current_time` - the current time, in the replicator's timezone.
-* `uptime` - a string representation of the server's up time.
+* `uptime` - a string representation of the replicator's up time.
 * `http_requests` - a map of request paths to counts, the keys are `/`, `/varz` and `/healthz`.
 * `connectors` - an array of statistics for each connector.